-A Teacher Guide for ‘A Nasty Dose of the Yawns’
+A Guidebook for ‘A Nasty Dose of the Yawns’

 - Available for pre-order.
 Item will ship after April 7, 2022

-Providing an easy-to-read introduction to dyslexia and literacy difficulties, this resource is rooted in theory, and takes a holistic approach to supporting children with dyslexia.
-Chapters cover not only strategies to support literacy before and during their school lives, but also offers an understanding of the emotional challenges that come with struggling to master a skill that other people pick up so easily.
+Providing an easy-to-read introduction to dyslexia and literacy difficulties, this resource is rooted in theory and takes a holistic approach to supporting children with dyslexia.
+Chapters cover not only strategies to support literacy before and during their school lives, but also offer an understanding of the emotional challenges that come with struggling to master a skill that other people pick up so easily.